 The Transregional Center for Democratic Studies (TCDS) coordinates the

 Democracy and Diversity Institute.
 Widely known for creating an intimate forum for lively but rigorous debate on critical issues of democratic life, the Institute offers an intensive program that is equivalent to a full semester of graduate study.
 We bring together an international group of civic-minded young scholars and students who work closely with expert faculty addressing social, political, and cultural challenges to democracy and democratization in the host region and beyond.

 An integral part of the Graduate Program in International Affairs is gaining hands-on experience working with diverse organizations.
 The

 International Field Program (IFP) provides practical field experiences through work with NGOs, IOs, and government and local agencies, as well as a unique link between its classroom curriculum and ongoing research in the world of practice.

 Students receive up to $2,500 to undertake research in India or China in conjunction with the India China Fellowship Program.

-View a guide including Fulbright applicant deadlines and advisor contact information (PDF)
+View a guide including deadlines for Fulbright applicants and advisor contact information (PDF).